🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 StanChart Beyond Card

-I’m still not completely sold on whether the newly-launched StanChart Beyond Card is worth its S$1,635 annual fee, but if you’ve taken the plunge nonetheless, you’d better start using it religiously.
+The newly-launched StanChart Beyond Card has a hefty S$1,635 annual fee, and if you’ve decided to take the plunge, you’d better start using it religiously.

 Not only do you have a hefty minimum spend of S$20,000 to meet for the welcome bonus, this card’s mechanics are structured in a way that the more you spend, the more you get rewarded.